George Atkinson (businessman): Biography

+However, the company he was working for, Home Theater Systems, was not doing well, and himself had gone through a difficult divorce that cost him his house and a struggle with alcoholism.

 In December 1977, George Atkinson spent approximately $3000 to buy one Betamax and one VHS copy of each of the 50 available movie titles from Magnetic Video, which were then being sold to the public by direct mail.
 He announced the availability of the videos for rent in the sports section of a local newspaper, after already advertising "Video for Rent" at an earlier date before he had any videos, along with a coupon for readers to fill out and mail in.
-Atkinson turned his shop into the first professionally managed video rental store and renamed it Video Station, a 600 square foot (56 m²) storefront on Wilshire Boulevard in Los Angeles.
+Atkinson turned his shop into the first professionally managed video rental store and renamed it Video Station, a 600 square foot (56 m2) storefront on Wilshire Boulevard in Los Angeles.
 In order to raise capital, Atkinson charged $50 for an "annual membership" and $100 for a "lifetime membership," which provided the opportunity to rent the videos for $10 a day.

-Atkinson was soon threatened with a lawsuit for renting the videos, but discovered that U.S. copyright law gave him the right to rent and re-sell videos he owned.
+Atkinson was soon threatened with a lawsuit for renting the videos, but he discovered that U.S. copyright law gave him the right to rent and re-sell videos he owned.
 The battle to protect the public's right to rent videos was a major catalyst for the establishment of the Video Software Dealers Association in 1981.
+His company went public in 1983 but Atkinson resigned and sold his stake a few years later.
+At its peak, the chain had over 600 affiliates throughout the U.S. and Canada.